Issues in Commercial and Financial Services Law

 This subject is available to non-law students only.
 It provides students with foundational information on the Australian legal system and legal principles of relevance to commercial relationships.
 Specifically focusing on financial planning and advising under Chapter 7 of the Corporations Act 2001 (Cth).
 The topics covered include: the Australian legal system; an overview of the law of torts and property law; an overview of contract law; an overview of consumer law; business structures and the law of agency; structure of companies; corporate governance; corporate liability; corporate finance; and financial services law.
 Chapter 7 of the Corporations Act 2001 (Cth); the information content of a financial services guide and the requirements for issuing a statement of advice; an overview of the requirements of anti-money laundering regulations and the implications of privacy laws for issuing financial planning advice.

-Written Assignment: 3,000 words; 40%; LOs 1-5 Open Book Examination: 2,000 words; 60%; LOs 1-5 The exam will be offered online with supervision via webcam and screen sharing technology.
+Written Assignment: 3000 words.
+Relates to Learning Outcomes 1, 2, 3, 4, 5 Final Examination: Open Book Examination 2 hrs 15 mins.
+Relates to Learning Outcomes 1, 2, 3, 4, 5 There is a supervised exam at the end of the teaching period in which you are enrolled.
+The exam will be offered online with supervision via webcam and screen sharing technology.
+Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.